-I wanted to express my appreciation to my friend Debbie's son for paving the way towards a potential caboose aquisition to complement the 1890s railroad passenger car tea room where I serve breakfast, so I baked some chocolate cookies and boxed them up with some homemade marshmallows.
+I wanted to express my appreciation to my friend Debbie's son for paving the way towards a potential caboose acquisition to complement the 1890s railroad passenger car where I serve breakfast, so I baked some chocolate cookies and boxed them up with some homemade marshmallows.
 To complete the gift and write a message to the recipient, I chose a card with a recipe for "The Perfect Hot Chocolate" on the card's front.
-My daughter, Jessica, has made this recipe six times since I shared it with her two months ago.
+My daughter, Jessie, has made this cookie recipe six times since I shared it with her two months ago.
 She likes it because it's quick and it uses standard ingredients in your pantry, so the cookies are ready in a snap when the chocolate craving hits.

 Triple Chocolate Cookies from the Food Network Channel's "Healthy Appetite with Ellie Krieger"